 What happens during this stage Software changes are deployed in a limited, controlled environment to selected clients, who agree to work with our teams to test the changes and give feedback on the enhancements Who is responsible VP of Quality Control or designated project leader Controls for this stage Not all projects require beta-testing; this determination is made by the Product Team.
 For major releases where CUs receive CollabRebate rewards for beta-test participation, CUs must agree to abide by specific requirements for using the tools and documenting feedback.
 Timing rules Target deadlines vary for each release, but in general a normal beta-test period begins 6 weeks prior to the target release date.
-Where to learn more Jump in the Beta Pool page on our website Active Beta Study Groups page on our website "Developer Guidelines" on the Programming portal page "Release Schedule" (published on the Release Planning page on our website; available internally from the Product Team and Quality Control portal pages)
+Where to learn more Jump in the Beta Pool page on our website Active Beta Study Groups page on our website "Developer Guidelines" on the Programming Nucleus page "Release Schedule" (published on the Release Planning page on our website;

 At its weekly meetings the Product Team makes decisions about projects that are extensive or high-impact enough to warrant beta testing in the field with credit union clients.
 Not every project will require beta-testing.
-The Product Team also determines which beta-test will be used, if any: normal beta as part of a major release, passive-only beta, active (live) beta, or special beta for a specific CU.
+The Product Team pages)

+also determines which beta-test will be used, if any: normal beta as part of a major release, passive-only beta, active (live) beta, or special beta for a specific CU.

-For details about beta tests and deployment methods, refer to "Implementation Planning: How are deployment decisions made?" on Page 21.
+For details about beta tests and deployment methods, refer to "Implementation Planning: How are deployment decisions made?" on Page 25.